 The day unlocked a real sense of commitment within the team to one another and to the vision they had created.
 It gave people the opportunity to step up and take more strategic ownership of their future and their role in shaping it.

 Some of the participants are now leading a plan for their strategy that is based on outcomes from the programme.
 A new Terms of Reference of membership of the group is being created by participants, and they are now leading and setting the agenda for the group’s meetings.

 One further outcome has evolved, more intangible than the others, that the tone of the group has shifted.
 Feedback from the group shows that they have an appetite to play a stronger role on strategic decision making.

-As for the Provost, he has been able to see people flourish through taking on more responsibility and seen a desire from the group to have greater strategic impact.
+As for the Deputy Vice-Chancellor, he has been able to see people flourish through taking on more responsibility and seen a desire from the group to have greater strategic impact.
 Two promotions have since taken place.

-This programme was a departure from what had taken place from before.
+This programme was a departure from what had happened previously.
 This brought with it inherent risks, yet this leap of faith has unlocked expertise and enabled participants to apply themselves to shaping their own future.